 There is no doubt that there has been a steady shift to disposable medical supplies and single-use medical devices over the years, and the trend is likely to increase.
 Healthcare-associated infections (HAI) are a genuine threat to patients and can be very costly to hospitals and clinics in more ways than just exposure to insurance claims.
 Healthcare centers are subject to penalties by having their Medicare and Medicaid payments reduced.
 Reusable medical devices have always carried a degree of risk for cross-contamination, surgical site infections, and HAI—far greater than a single-use device.
-Operations and procedures with reusable medical devices place patients at an unnecessary risk.
+Operations and procedures with reusable medical devices place patients at unnecessary risk.
 Single-use devices are sterilized, individually packaged, disposable instruments that carry none of the risks that reusable instruments do.
-This is the main reason the shift in using single-use medical devices and disposable medical supplies have occurred.
+This is the main reason the shift in using single-use medical devices and disposable medical supplies has occurred.

 Weighing the Pros and Cons: Disposable Medical Supplies vs. Reusable Medical Devices

 The most prominent issue with single-use medical devices and disposable supplies is the increase in biomedical waste and related environmental concerns.
-Disposing of biomedical waste—those supplies, materials, and devices contaminated with blood, bodily fluids, secretions or excretions—must follow certain protocols.
-Biomedical waste is considered hazardous waste, and improper disposal of it may cause cross contamination and HAI.
+Disposing of biomedical waste—those supplies, materials, and devices contaminated with blood, bodily fluids, secretions, or excretions—must follow certain protocols.
+Biomedical waste is considered hazardous waste, and improper disposal of it may cause cross-contamination and HAI.
 The problem isn’t going away.
 Worldwide healthcare facilities—hospitals, clinics, labs, doctor’s offices—produce 4 billion pounds of biomedical waste annually.

 Medical waste is a critical factor in considering using single-use medical devices over reusable medical devices.
 Because such devices are viewed as environmentally unfriendly, efforts are being made to provide solutions.
 Some companies offer bio-degradable plastic devices.
 A more cost-efficient solution in addressing the problem of waste is to recycle disposable instruments.
 Single-use disposables made with thermoplastic offers a viable, environmentally friendly solution, as they can be easily recycled.